Alright. If you’re online – you need a “blog kit”.

 1. Blogging Platform and Hosting

-Then, if you’re really serious about blogging, owning your blog is the next step and a good investment.
+Then, if you’re really serious about blogging, own your blog.
 Because you own it, you can post anything you want on it – which you can’t do on free blogging platforms.

 I’ve been using Dreamhost since 2005.
 They are straightforward, good support and service.
 They never crashed at any time and they’ve always responded to any problems I’ve had.
 You pay them annually and fee will depend on the service you get.
 I have a private server so it costs more.